They’re the Young Women of NASCAR and They Totally Rock

 Stock car driver Alexandra Fearn was starting second on the outside lane in her division’s 20-lap race at Connecticut’s Stafford Motor Speedway.

-One week ago Fearn, 20, led the field for most of the race before her axel cap fell off in a frustrating finish at the Stafford, CT track.
+One week ago Fearn, 20, led the field for most of the race before her axel cap fell off in a frustrating finish at the Stafford, Connecticut, track.
 This time she felt confident about her chances.

 “A lot of people do not like the outside lane but I know I can run there,” Fearn said.
 “I can pass people.
 I’ve won races on the outside lane.
 I have that to my advantage.”